 Side Effects and Safety

 Caffeine consumption can cause side effects including diarrhea, nausea, vomiting, insomnia, loss in bone density, irritability, anxiousness, dry skin, rash and abnormal heartbeat.
-Pregnant women should consume no more than 300 to 400 milligrams of caffeine per day, and people suffering from seizure disorders, irritable colon, depression, osteoporosis and cardiovascular problems may experience a worsening of their condition if they consume caffeine.
+Pregnant women should consume no more than 300 to 400 milligrams of caffeine per day, and people with seizure disorders, irritable colon, depression, osteoporosis and cardiovascular problems may experience a worsening of their condition if they consume caffeine.

 Although caffeine won't affect the amount of B vitamins in your body, it is still wise to limit your caffeine intake to that contained in 2 to 4 cups of coffee, or 200 to 400 milligrams, per day.
 Consuming grains along with five servings of fruits and vegetables each day is enough for you to meet most of your requirements for B vitamins, although pregnant women may need extra folic acid.
 People who do not consume many fruits and vegetables may want to consider a B-complex supplement.